 Financial Considerations:

 - Insurance Options: Exploring long-term care insurance policies can be a critical component of financial planning.
-These policies can help cover the costs of care, but it’s essential to understand policy limits, eligibility requirements, and exclusions.
+These policies can help cover the costs of long term care, but it’s essential to understand policy limits, eligibility requirements, and exclusions.

 Legal and Estate Planning: